albin-joseph/Rust-programming/courses/_01_crash_course/README.md

     - Use struct when more that 2 or 3 variables
 - Can be "destructured" easily into variables
 - Usefule when destructing

+## Fundamentals | Expressions
+- Rust is an expression-based language
+    - Most things are evaluated and return some value
+- Expression values coalesce to a single point
+    - Can be used for nesting logic
+- Expression allow nested logic